Mihir-Patel-64/mihirpatel-individual.github.io/docs/05-Power-Budget/Power-Budget.md

 ### Power Budget Summary

-The power budget quantified the electrical demands of the subsystem and guided component selection.
-By listing each major active device and assigning it to a single voltage rail, we calculated per-rail subtotals and applied a 25% safety margin to account for peak conditions and future changes.
-This analysis identified the DC motor as the dominant load on the +12V rail, requiring a high-current external supply (Mean Well LRS-100-12).
-The +5V logic rail is lightly loaded (≈110 mA), so a compact, efficient buck regulator (Pololu S13V15F5) provides ample headroom.
-Removing unused rails (3.3V and −5V) simplified the design and reduced regulator count, improving reliability.
-The remaining margins confirm the selected supplies can safely power the subsystem with capacity for modest future expansion.
+This power budget directly accounts for the electrical demands of all system components, assigning each to a single 5V logic/actuator rail.
+Current estimates draw from worst-case scenarios and include a 25% safety margin.
+The external +9V wall adapter and LM7805 regulator are confirmed adequate for simultaneous operation of the microcontroller, peripherals, and DC motor.
+No additional voltage rails or battery supply are required for normal operation.
+All design choices streamline power management while retaining headroom for expansion or peak loads.

 ---